 Click the Add button to save the problem description.

-As each contest problem is entered, it will be displayed on the main Administrator screen (when the Problems tab has been selected).
+As each contest problem is entered, it will be displayed on the main Administrator screen when the Problems tab has been selected.
 To change some previously entered information for a problem, click on the problem row in the main display to select it, then click the Edit button.
 This will return to the Edit Problem dialog, where changes can be made.

 The following additional notes apply when defining a contest problem: